 Pregnancy and contraception

-This drug may harm a baby developing in the womb.
+It is unknown whether treatment may or may not harm a baby developing in the womb.
 It is important not to become pregnant or father a child while you are having treatment.
-Talk to your doctor or nurse about effective contraception before starting treatment.

 Treatment for other conditions

 Always tell other doctors, nurses, pharmacists or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.